Mauritius Travel Guide

 With a per capita GDP of US$25,000 – Mauritius is the 2nd richest country in Africa, after the Seychelles.
 Tourism is the main economic activity on the island with the country focusing on mid-range to top-end tourism.
 While travel costs are reasonable, travelling on a budget can be challenging.
 I saw few backpackers on the island, who can get more bang for their buck elsewhere in the region.

-The official National Tourism Policy of Mauritius states: “The National Tourism Policy emphasises low impact, high spending tourism.
+The official tourism policy of the Mauritius government states: “The National Tourism Policy emphasises low impact, high spending tourism.
 Selective, up-market, quality tourism is favoured, and although such tourism is not the only type, it constitutes the major segment of our tourists who stay in high class hotels.”

 Suggested daily budgets: